 - Email and chat support are ok – GoDaddy has phone support exists and is fairly decent

 Namecheap is not short of issues for sure.
 They have been going through a business growth spurt, and I’ve had customers write in with support issues (usually related to their 2-factor login).
-They’ve also added a bunch of complementary services from WordPress hosting to a VPN.

 However, I recently had to reorganize all my domains for accounting purposes and had a very contrasting experience with each.

 The domain migration between Namecheap accounts was simple and quick.
 The migration between GoDaddy accounts was fine but involved way too many clicks and confirmations for my preferences.